Security

 banyand liaison --tls=true --key-file=server.key --cert-file=server.crt --http-grpc-cert-file=server.crt --http-tls=true --http-key-file=server.key --http-cert-file=server.crt

-If you only want to security gRPC connection, you can leave --http-tls=false.
+If you only want to secure the gRPC connection, you can leave --http-tls=false

 banyand liaison --tls=true --key-file=server.key --cert-file=server.crt --http-grpc-cert-file=server.crt